 Temperature

-Golden barrel cactus should be grown in USDA Hardiness Zones 9 – 11.
+Golden barrel cactus should be grown in USDA Hardiness Zones 9 to 11.
 It’s cold-hardy down to 20℉ and can survive brief temperature dips into the teens.

-While it’s a native of Mexico and grows naturally in a hot, dry climate, some golden barrel cactus succumbed to the record-breaking heat of 2023 in urban heat sinks like Phoenix.
+While it’s a native of Mexico and grows naturally in a hot, dry climate, some golden barrel cactus succumbed to the record-breaking heat of 2023 in urban heat islands like Phoenix.

 Sun Exposure

-Golden barrel cactus survive in full sun and part shade.
+Golden barrels are tolerant of either full sun or part shade.
 They do best when they get 6 hours of sun per day, but appreciate some afternoon shade in the hottest environments.
 This is particularly true when plants are young.

 Surprisingly, even cactus like some relief from our relentless sun and can suffer sunburn if coming from a greenhouse or a nursery where they were protected by shade cloth.